 Chelsea Skelley received her MA from the Virginia Tech in 2011, and her Ph.D. from the University of North Carolina, Greensboro, in 2016.
 Her teaching and research interests include digital, material and spatial rhetorics, interface studies and human-computer interaction, and film and media studies.
 She teaches composition, professional and scientific writing and is an experienced grant writer.

 Fields: Psychoanalytic criticism.

 Author, The Meaning of Irony: A Psychoanalytic Investigation (1994)

 Professor and Director of the Center for the Humanities

-Fields: Renaissance and early modern studies, English and continental; gender and authorship; early modern political thought and historiography; the classical tradition.
+Mihoko Suzuki’s research and teaching focuses on Renaissance and early modern studies, English and continental, with a special emphasis on gender and authorship; early modern political thought and historiography; and the classical tradition.